-An income tax audit is never a pleasant process but a skilled tax attorney can make the process much less painful and offer audit defense.
+An income tax audit is never a pleasant process but a skilled attorney who understands the tax laws can make the process much less painful and offer audit defense.
 You can also relax in that you are ensured that you do not overpay any taxes you may owe.
 Basically, an income tax audit can end in one of three ways.
 You can have a no change to the amount of taxes you owe, a fully agreed case where both sides agree on the amount of taxes owed, or a partially unagreed and fully unagreed case of what you owe.
 But what does that mean in plain English?
 Let us have a look at each possibility.

 If, at the end of your income tax audit, the IRS issues a “no change” letter, then it is time to celebrate.
 What this means is that after looking over your returns, getting answers to their questions and noting no outstanding issues after reviewing all the documentation, they concluded that your return was correct and no changes are needed.
 Keep in mind that an income tax audit, at its simplest, is just like someone grading your term paper.
 Sometimes they mark it up and other times, all is well and you get an A. The IRS does not always find problems though it is rare this is the end result.
 In addition, the IRS, in the income tax audit procedure, may actually find that you missed some deductions, or your tax attorney may find missed deductions or other ways to reduce your tax liability, and that the IRS owes you money.
 This does happen on occasion.